mehulagg/gitlab_test/doc/development/fe_guide/vue.md

 - It is acceptable for Vue to listen to existing jQuery events using jQuery event listeners.
 - It is not recommended to add new jQuery events for Vue to interact with jQuery.

-### Mixing Vue and JavaScript classes ( in the data function )
+### Mixing Vue and JavaScript classes (in the data function)

 - Do not use or create a JavaScript class in your [data function](https://vuejs.org/v2/api/#data), eg. `user: new User()`
-- Rather use [Vuex](vuex.md) or a set of components if cannot use simple primitives or objects.
+- Rather use [GraphQL](https://docs.gitlab.com/ee/development/api_graphql_styleguide.html), [Vuex](vuex.md) or a set of components if cannot use simple primitives or objects.
 - It's okay to maintain existing implementations using such approach but not to add new ones.
+Whenever there are changes in the components which use such implementations, it's also advised to migrate them to a pure object model either in a follow up issue or within the same MR if it doesn't bloat the MR size.
+- You can add business logic to helpers or utils, so you can test them separately from your component.

 ## Style guide